 How to Harden Off Seedlings

-We start the hardening off process early, encouraging our seedlings to become their strongest, healthiest selves from a very young age.
+We start hardening off seedlings early, encouraging them to become their strongest, healthiest selves from a very young age.
 Just as any good parent would do, right?
-You take the more deliberate hardening off “steps” the week prior to planting out in the garden, which we’ll discuss in a moment.
-Yet there are other measures you can do much earlier on to give them the best start possible.
+We take the more deliberate hardening off steps the week prior to planting the seedlings outside in the garden, which we’ll discuss in a moment.
+Yet there are other measures you can do while they’re still inside give them the best start possible.

 It should be noted that everything I explain next is general best practice and suggestions.
 It doesn’t need to be an exact science, and you don’t necessarily need to follow a super precise schedule.
 As long as you do your best to cause some gentle, beneficial stress to prepare and strengthen your plants like I am describing, your best is all you can do!
 Schedules get busy, days get missed….
 I get it.

-Starting about two weeks after germination (that is, after the plants have sprouted), we start introducing a light wind to the seedlings, using an oscillating fan set on low.
-Don’t put it too close to them, and preferably not only in one spot from one direction, hence the suggestion for oscillation.
+Starting about two weeks after germination (that is, after the plants have sprouted), we start hardening off seedlings by introducing a light wind – using an oscillating fan set on low.
+Don’t put it too close to them, and preferably not only from one direction (hence the suggestion for oscillation).
 The movement created by the wind makes the seedling wiggle and bend a little.
 That action causes them to rapidly strengthen their stems in response to the movement.
 This helps prepare them for the wind they will experience outdoors.

 Using a fan on seedlings is good practice in general, since the increased air flow also reduces chances of disease and damping off.
 You don’t want the fan blasting on them constantly however.
 That will make the soil dry out really fast.
 It can also make the plants develop a lean, away from the wind.
 To prevent that, try to rotate your trays around on occasion so everyone gets a chance to experience the wind at a different strength and direction.
 We will generally put the fan on the seedlings for a few hours at a time, repeated a few days a week.